Columbus metropolitan area, Georgia

-The Columbus metropolitan area, officially the Columbus metropolitan statistical area, and colloquially known as Greater Columbus or the Chattahoochee Valley, is a metropolitan statistical area consisting of six counties in the U.S. state of Georgia and one county in Alabama, anchored by the city of Columbus.
+The Columbus metropolitan area, officially the Columbus, GA–AL Metropolitan Statistical Area, and colloquially known as the Chattahoochee Valley, is a metropolitan statistical area consisting of six counties in the U.S. state of Georgia and one county in Alabama, anchored by the city of Columbus.
+It is the fourth most populous metro area in Georgia.

-At the 2020 U.S. census, the Columbus area had a population of 328,883; in 2022, the U.S. Census Bureau estimated the Columbus MSA's population to be 324,110.
+At the 2020 U.S. census, the Columbus area had a population of 328,883; in 2025, the U.S. Census Bureau estimated the Columbus MSA's population to be 324,830.

-The Columbus metropolitan area is a component of the Columbus-Auburn-Opelika (GA-AL) combined statistical area, a trading and marketing region.
-It is split between the eastern time zone, the time zone of the Georgia metropolitan counties, and central time zone, the time zone of Russell County, Alabama.
+The Columbus metropolitan area is a component of the Columbus–Auburn–Opelika, GA–AL Combined Statistical Area, a trading and marketing region.
+It is split between the eastern time zone (the time zone of the Georgia metropolitan counties) and central time zone (the time zone of Russell County, Alabama).
 The Columbus metropolitan area is one of two metropolitan areas split between multiple time zones, with the other being the Chattanooga metropolitan area in Tennessee.

 Geography

-Located in West Georgia, the metropolitan area consists of counties in both Georgia and Alabama: Chattahoochee, Harris, Marion, and Muscogee counties in Georgia; and Russell County, Alabama.
-In 2018, the U.S. Census Bureau revised the official area definition of the Columbus metropolitan area.
-Two additional Georgia counties, Stewart and Talbot, were included in all statistics of the 2020 decennial census and in all annual population estimates after 2018.
+Located in West Georgia, the metropolitan area consists of counties in both Georgia and Alabama: Chattahoochee, Harris, Marion, Muscogee, Stewart, and Talbot counties in Georgia; and Russell County, Alabama.
+Stewart and Talbot counties were added to the MSA in 2018, when the Office of Management and Budget revised the official area definition of the Columbus metropolitan area.